 Bonded warehouses are such types of warehouses, which are duly licensed by the government for accepting imported goods to stores.
 The goods are released to the importers on payment of customs duties.
 The bonded warehouses are constructed at seaports or dry ports in big cities.

 The bonded warehouses may be owned by the dock authorities or maybe by someone private person.
 These warehouses work under the supervision and control of the customs authorities of the country.
 The main services rendered by the bonded warehouses are as under:-

 Duty can be paid in parts

-The importer can remove the goods stored in bounded warehouses in parts after making payment of excise and custom duty only on that quantity of the goods which is removed.
-The importer is thus saved of making heavy payment of duty all at once.
+The importer can remove the goods stored in bounded warehouses in parts after making payment of excise and customs duty only on that quantity of the goods which is removed.
+The importer is thus saved from making heavy payments of duty all at once.

 Blending and labeling

-The warehouse owners also perform the duty of blending different varieties of tea and coffee through its experienced staff.
-When the quality and flavor of the product is improved, it fetches higher price in the market.
+The warehouse owners also perform the duty of blending different varieties of tea and coffee through their experienced staff.
+When the quality and flavor of the product are improved, it fetches a higher price in the market.
 The warehouse owners, on receiving orders from the importers, also attach labels and pack the goods in suitable packages or containers.

-Cooperative warehouses can also be set up in villages or cities under Cooperative Societies Act in 1925.
-The members of the Cooperative Warehouse can store their goods on rent basis, which is comparatively low than the private warehouses.
-The non members can also have benefits by storing the goods in cooperative warehouse by paying them enforced rent.
+Cooperative warehouses can also be set up in villages or cities under the Cooperative Societies Act of 1925.
+The members of the Cooperative Warehouse can store their goods on a rent basis, which is comparatively low than the private warehouses.
+The nonmembers can also have benefits by storing the goods in the cooperative warehouse by paying them enforced rent.